Pure glueball states in a Light-Front holographic approach: Scalar glueball and scalar meson spectrum in a bottom-up approach

-The $AdS/QCD$ models provide us with a succession of mass modes of differential equations, which in general, one has to obtain numerically.
-An exception is the standard soft wall model where the expression turns out to be analytic, $\omega{^2_k} = (4k +8)$, where $k = 0,1,2\ldots$ is the mode number \cite{Colangelo:2007pt}.
-In order to reach the experimantal results we have to multiply by an energy scale factor $\varepsilon$, i.e. $m^2_k = \varepsilon^2 \omega^2_k = \varepsilon^2 (4k +8)$, where $\varepsilon$ is its energy scale.
-To determine $\varepsilon$ we use here the technique, developed in ref.\cite{Rinaldi:2017wdn} .
+As we have just recalled the AdS/QCD models provide us with a succession of mass modes of differential equations, which in general, one has to obtain numerically.
+In the case of glueballs an exception is the standard soft wall model where the expression turns out to be analytic, $\mu{^2}(n_g) = 4 n_g +8$, where $n_g$ is the corresponding mode number~\cite{Colangelo:2007pt}.
+In order to reach the experimental results we have to multiply the adimensional modes $\mu(n_g)$ by an energy scale $\varepsilon$, i.e. $m^2(n_g) = \varepsilon^2 \mu^2(n_g) $ To determine $\varepsilon$ we use here the technique, developed in ref.~\cite{Rinaldi:2017wdn} .
 We display the spectrum obtained by fitting one $AdS$ mode to a physical state, for example in the case of glueballs we fit the lowest mode to the lowest lying glueball and determine an initial value for $\varepsilon$.
 We then proceed by seeding the rest of the lattice data on the plot and by varying slightly $\varepsilon$ we get a best fit to the whole spectrum.
-The lattice data used are shown in Table~\ref{masses} \cite{Morningstar:1999rf,Chen:2005mg,Lucini:2004my} \footnote{We have not included the lattice results from the unquenched calculation \cite{Gregory:2012hu} to be consistent, which however, in this range of masses and for these quantum numbers are in agreement with the shown results within errors.}.
-We also show the results for the tensor glueball states since theory predicts degeneracy between the scalar an the tensor glueball for the soft wall models.

-In Fig. \ref{GlueballFit} we show the results for all models analyzed.
-All models lead to a reasonable fit of the data.
+The lattice data used are shown in Table~\ref{Gmasses} ~\cite{Morningstar:1999rf,Chen:2005mg,Lucini:2004my} \footnote{We have not included the lattice results from the unquenched calculation ~\cite{Gregory:2012hu} to be consistent, which however, in this range of masses and for these quantum numbers are in agreement with the shown results within errors.}.
+We also use for the fit the results for the tensor glueball states since the theory predicts degeneracy between the scalar an the tensor glueball for the soft wall models.
+In Fig.~\ref{GlueballFit} we show the results for all models analyzed.
+The best fit for the soft wall model is obtained for $\varepsilon^\prime =710$ MeV.
+The soft wall graviton model has no analytical mode solution, it is given by a numerical function $m(n_g)= \varepsilon'' f(n_g))$, and the shown fit is for $\varepsilon''=370$ MeV.
+Both models lead to a reasonable fit of the data.
 The difference between them arises for heavy states.
 The soft wall dilaton model has a quadratic behavior that softens the slope at high energies.
-The hard wall and soft wall graviton model have an almost linear behavior in the region studied showing no softening of the slope.
+The soft wall graviton model has an almost linear behavior showing no softening of the slope in the region analyzed.